 Global Chief Creative Officer

-In November 2019, Bas was appointed Global Chief Creative Officer of Wunderman Thompson - a responsibility he shares alongside Daniel Bonner.
+Bas Korsten is the Global Chief Creative Officer at Wunderman Thompson - a responsibility he shares alongside Daniel Bonner.
 Before this, Bas was a Creative Partner at J. Walter Thompson’s Amsterdam office as well as JWT’s Global Futures Council Lead.

 Bas’s ambition and commitment to creativity and innovation turned a local office into one of the most talked about and awarded agencies in the world.
 With ground-breaking, double Grand Prix-winning campaign ‘The Next Rembrandt’, the agency became the most awarded Dutch agency at Cannes in 2016 and won the title Cannes Lions Innovation Agency of the Year.